-Dean Roberts began skiing at the age of four.
-He skied at Lead Draw, Idaho near Pocatello where a rope tow led to a 40-meter ski jump.
+Dean Roberts began skiing at the age of four at Lead Draw, Idaho near Pocatello, where a rope tow led to a 40-meter ski jump.
 While in grade school, he and his pals took their skis to school so they could "fly" off the 12 to 15 ski jumps they would build between their homes and school.

-His ski teaching began in 1957 for Corey Engen at Snow Basin.
-After three years there, he moved to Brighton where he taught for K Smith from 1960 to 1963.
-When the newly established resort of Solitude opened in big Cottonwood Canyon, Dean joined the ski school there and taught for the Greater Salt Lake Ski School under Bill Lash from 1964-1969.
+His ski teaching began in 1957 for Corey Engen at Snowbasin.
+After three years there, he moved to Brighton where he taught for J. "K" Smith Jr. from 1960 to 1963.
+When the newly established resort of Solitude opened in Big Cottonwood Canyon, Dean joined the ski school there and taught for the Greater Salt Lake Ski School under Bill Lash from 1964 to 1969.
 He became Co-Director of the Mt.
-Empire Ski School at Solitude in 1969.
-In 1970, he became Director of Solitude Ski School and he and his wife Kay oversaw its operations for 25 years until 1994 when he became Solitude's Director of Skiing.
-He has held this position for the past 11 years.
+Empire Ski School at Solitude in 1969, then in 1970, he became Director of Solitude Ski School.
+Dean and his wife, Kay, oversaw Solitude's operations for 25 years until 1994, when he became Solitude's Director of Skiing.

 Dean was certified with the Intermountain Ski Instructors Association (now PSIA-I) in 1959.
 He is a National Lifetime Member of the Professional Ski Instructors of America-Intermountain Division (PSIA-I) and in 2003 he received the History Maker award from the J. Willard Marriott Library's Utah Ski Archives of the University of Utah.
 Roberts was also featured in the The Salt Lake Tribune as Solitude's Senior Ambassador in 2005.